It took me a long, long time to catch up with Steve Hackett.

 Fast forward to our next meeting, in 2019.
 Mr. Hackett was touring Selling England by the Pound, ironically at the Riviera Theater in Tonawanda, the same venue that I saw The Musical Box’s incredible re-creation of the original 1973 Genesis tour 18 months earlier.

 But that’s as far as the comparisons should, or even need, to go.
-Because this time around, the show I saw was deliberately different and satisfying in an altogether different way.
-For while The Musical Box managed to honor the legacy of Peter Gabriel-era Genesis by faithfully reproducing a decades-old stage show note for note, Hackett’s show succeeded in doing the same by bringing that music of that era into the 21st century.
+Because this time around, the show I saw was satisfying in an altogether different way.
+For while The Musical Box managed to honor the legacy of Peter Gabriel-era Genesis superbly by faithfully reproducing a decades-old stage show note for note, Hackett’s show succeeded by bringing that music of that era into the 21st century.

 Much of the credit for that must go to multi-instrumentalist Rob Townsend, who added some great new shading to the iconic songs.
 Especially memorable was the extended jam he and Hackett engaged in at the end of “I Know What I Like,” and his soprano sax solos that replaced Gabriel’s original flute and oboe solos beautifully on “Firth of Fifth” and “Cinema Show.”